We work with governments, schools, employers and health professionals to create change that supports people to reduce their cancer risk.

 Our Policy team’s work covers a variety of issues – anything from a global action plan on the harmful use of alcohol, to front-of-pack food labelling.
 Our NOURISHING and MOVING databases are a collection of policies from around the world that governments have implemented to tackle obesity and encourage physical activity.

 Building momentum is our series of reports designed to help governments overcome some of the barriers to making good policies.
-So far, we have reports on sugary drinks taxes, food labels and advertising unhealthy food to children and establishing physical activity in primary healthcare.
+So far, we have reports on sugary drinks taxes, food labels, advertising unhealthy food to children and establishing physical activity in primary healthcare.

 If you’re interested in World Cancer Research Fund’s policy work and would like to hear more about what we do in this area, sign up to our monthly policy and public affairs newsletter or watch our One month in a minute video roundup on YouTube.